Lithuania

 By train

-From Poland: a daily train runs from Krakow at 04:00 via Warsaw Centralna at 07:30 to reach the border towards 15:00.
+From Poland: a daily train runs from Kraków at 04:00 via Warsaw Centralna at 07:30 to reach the border towards 15:00.
 Here you change onto the Lithuanian train for Kaunas at 16:30 and Vilnius at 17:30.
-(If you flew into Warsaw, you could take any train to Białystok then join the cross-border train at a more congenial 10:30 next morning.)
 The westbound train sets off from Vilnius at noon.

-Another train lumbers on Saturday and Sunday between Białystok and Kaunas on the old route via Mariampole, which pre-dates the Rail Baltica line.
-So it's overtaken by the Krakow-Vilnius train and you'd only use it to reach one of the villages along the old route.
+Another train lumbers on Saturday and Sunday between Białystok, Marijampolė and Kaunas, an older route pre-dating the Rail Baltica line.
+It's slower than the Kraków-Vilnius train and you'd only use it to reach one of the towns along the old route.

-From Belarus: the trains from Minsk are suspended in 2022.
+From Belarus: trains from Minsk to Vilnius have been suspended since 2022.

 By car